lukibahr/stars/README.md

 ## Rust

+- [AlexsJones/llmfit](https://github.com/AlexsJones/llmfit) - Hundreds of models & providers.
+One command to find what runs on your hardware.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with one command.
 - [matthart1983/netwatch](https://github.com/matthart1983/netwatch) - Real-time network diagnostics in your terminal.
 One command, zero config, instant visibility.
 - [domcyrus/rustnet](https://github.com/domcyrus/rustnet) - Per-process network monitoring for your terminal with deep packet inspection.
 Cross-platform, sandboxed.